SharathPoreddy/DomainCaseStudy/README.md

-# Telecom-Churn-Case-Study-by-Alok-Team
+# Telecom-Churn-Case-Study
-This repo contains the Telecom Churn Case study work by my team
+This repo contains the Telecom Churn Case study work by our team

 ## Business problem overview